sdroege/gstreamer-rs/docs/gstreamer-gl/docs.md

 whether the specified region could be set
 <!-- trait GLWindowExt::fn set_resize_callback -->
-Sets the resize callback called everytime a resize of the window occurs.
+Sets the resize callback called every time a resize of the window occurs.
 ## `callback`
 function to invoke
 ## `data`